Jake Arrieta: 2013–2014

 On July 2, 2013, the Orioles traded Arrieta and fellow pitcher Pedro Strop to the Chicago Cubs in exchange for starting pitcher Scott Feldman and catcher Steve Clevenger.
 The trade was met with criticism from members of the Cubs clubhouse, who were displeased with the decision to trade away Feldman, whose season by that point had been stronger than that of Strop and Arrieta.
-Arrieta, meanwhile, was assigned to the Triple-A Iowa Cubs in order to reclaim the command that had eluded him in Baltimore.
+Arrieta, meanwhile, was assigned to the Triple-A Iowa Cubs to reclaim the command that had eluded him in Baltimore.
 He was first called up to Chicago for a spot start in the second game of a doubleheader against the Milwaukee Brewers, but did not join the Cubs full-time until August 14, when he replaced a struggling Carlos Villanueva in the rotation.
-Manager Dale Sveum had planned to call up Arrieta for the final stretch of the season in order to find him work with pitching coach Chris Bosio; rather than moving Chris Rusin from the rotation as planned, Villanueva was moved to the bullpen to make room for the new pitcher.
+Manager Dale Sveum had planned to call up Arrieta for the final stretch of the season to find him work with pitching coach Chris Bosio; rather than moving Chris Rusin from the rotation as planned, Villanueva was moved to the bullpen to make room for the new pitcher.
 He went 4–2 in nine starts for his first season in Chicago, recording a 3.66 ERA and 37 strikeouts in 51 2/3 innings.
 Additionally, in Iowa, Arrieta posted a 2–2 record with a 3.56 ERA and 39 strikeouts in seven starts and 30 1/3 innings.

-Although he was named to the Opening Day starting rotation, Arrieta missed the first month of the 2014 season with right shoulder tightness before he was activated on May 3.
+Although he was named to the opening-day starting rotation, Arrieta missed the first month of the 2014 season with right shoulder tightness before he was activated on May 3.
 Once healthy, Arrieta showed an increased command of his slider and cut fastball, which made him more effective against right-handed batters.
-As a result, he went 4–0 in six starts during the month of June, and his 0.92 ERA was the lowest of any Cubs pitcher in June since Rick Reuschel in 1977.
-After losing two no-hitter bids earlier in the season against the Cincinnati Reds and Boston Red Sox, Arrieta posted his first major league complete game shutout on September 16.
+As a result, he went 4–0 in six starts during June, and his 0.92 ERA was the lowest of any Cubs pitcher in June since Rick Reuschel in 1977.
+After losing two no-hitter bids earlier in the season against the Cincinnati Reds and Boston Red Sox, Arrieta posted his first MLB complete-game shutout on September 16.
 The Cubs defeated the Reds 7–0, while Arrieta took a no-hitter into the eighth inning before allowing a double to Brandon Phillips.
 It was the only hit he allowed that game, giving him the team's first one-hit shutout since Jon Lieber in 2001.
 Arrieta finished the season with a 10–5 record and 2.53 ERA in 25 starts, and he struck out 167 batters in 156 2/3 innings.